rywible/wrela6/docs/design/compiler-pipeline-design.md

 - lower monomorphized HIR to CFG blocks
 - represent scalar values in SSA where useful
+- lower into canonical-keyed draft records, then assign dense IDs in a final canonicalization pass
 - preserve source origins, HIR origins, type IDs, resource kind IDs, obligation IDs, borrow/session IDs, and layout facts
+- consume the selected target feature set and closed compiler-runtime catalog as explicit input, not host environment state
 - make all exits explicit
+- record explicit regions, edge effects, operand roles, and boundary-resource sets without running checker-owned resource-flow analysis
+- keep enough value, place, block, and origin identity for proof checking to emit checked optimization facts after acceptance
+- reject semantics-gated constructs when their proof-semantics rules or mono metadata are not yet available; gated yield, stream, and cross-core records are extension contracts, not always-on core unions

 Output: Proof MIR for each monomorphized function.